KenKundert/quantiphy/doc/user.rst

-   p    Format using fixed-point notation and show the units. e    Format using exponent notation but do not show the units. f    Format using fixed-point notation but do not show the units. g    Format using fixed-point or exponential notation, whichever is shorter,
+   p    Format using fixed-point notation and show the units. e    Format using exponent notation but do not show the units. f    Format using fixed-point notation but do not show the units. b    Format using binary prefixes while showing the units. g    Format using fixed-point or exponential notation, whichever is shorter,
         but do not show the units.
    u    Only include the units.